The links at on the right will take you to information regarding policies and procedures related to the use of PCards at

 To cancel a PCard, notify the PCard Team as soon as possible.

-- Email PCard@ufl.edu the name of the cardholder who is leaving.
+- Email PCard@ufl.edu the name and UFID of the cardholder who is leaving.

 - Note the reason the card is being canceled (retirement, termination, job change, etc.).

 - Be sure all receipts for outstanding charges have been given to the reconciler/approver.
 Failure to do so could result in unreconciled charges being deducted from the employee’s exit paycheck.

 - Cards can be destroyed by the cardholder or department.
 Cards do not need to be sent to the PCard Team.

 When an employee transfers to another department, his or her PCard can be moved to the new department.
 However, the option to transfer the card is up to both the old and new departments.
 The old department may prefer that the card canceled rather than transferred.

 Cell phones and service are governed by UF’s Directives and Procedures regarding Telecommunication: Responsibilities, Cell Phones, Wireless Devices, Internet Charge.